Overlos/MillikanAnalysis/README.md

 In which:

-"name of file" is the name, with eventual extension, of the file in wich you have ONLY the values of the charges;
+"name of file" is the name, with eventual extension, of the file in which you have ONLY the values of the charges;

 "starting point" is the x point, so the starting test charge, from which the computer starts computing the values of S(q);